Travel Information for getting to Ireland

-The best way to get to where the horses are located is by car.
-Visitors wishing to drive in Ireland will require either a full valid national driving licence or an international driving permit issued abroad.
+The best way to get around where the horses are located is by car.
+Visitors wishing to drive in Ireland will require either a full valid national driving licence, or an international driving permit issued abroad.
 Either of the above can be obtained from your country of origin.
-For clients who do not wish to drive they can organise a concierge service with car hire companies of their choice.
+Clients who do not wish to drive may organise a concierge service with car hire companies of their choice.

 Places to stay

-In a country where we are known for a thousand welcomes with hospitality second to none, Ireland has a fantastic range of places to stay to suit every budget and every taste from friendly family B&Bs to historic and sumptuous Five star castle hotels.
+In a country where we are known for a thousand welcomes, and with hospitality second to none, Ireland has a fantastic range of places to stay to suit every budget and every taste; from friendly family B&Bs to historic and sumptuous five-star castle hotels.

 Things to see and do

-In between the decisions of which horse or pony to buy, you may want some downtime to enjoy fantastic activities from fishing to golf, tracing your Irish ancestry or a gallop along the beach to cycling in the great outdoors.
+In between the decisions on which horse or pony to buy, you may want some downtime to enjoy fantastic activities from fishing to golf, tracing your Irish ancestry or a gallop along the beach, or cycling in the great outdoors.

 Things to do and enjoy in Ireland

-Ireland has wonderful riding centres with excellent facilities for every rider ability.
-Enjoy trekking through spectacular unspoilt countryside, forest trails and across stunning beaches.
+Ireland has wonderful riding centres with excellent facilities for riders of every ability.
+Enjoy trekking through spectacular unspoiled countryside, forest trails and across stunning beaches.

-The Association of Irish Riding Establishments (AIRE) has the responsibility of the registration and the inspection of horse riding schools in Ireland.
-AIRE’s role and function is to represent, develop and encourage the observance of the highest standards or quality and service in the management and operation of horse riding establishments and the provision of services and facilities ancillary or incidental thereto.
-AIRE promote the study, practice and knowledge of principles and methods relating to amateur equitation matters generally.
+The Association of Irish Riding Establishments (AIRE) has the responsibility of registration and inspection of horse riding schools in Ireland.
+AIRE’s role and function is to represent, develop and encourage the observance of the highest standards or quality and service in the management and operation of horse riding establishments, and the provision of services and facilities ancillary or incidental thereto.
+AIRE promote the study, practice and knowledge of principles and methods relating to amateur equitation matters in general.

 Visit www.aire.ie to find your ideal riding centre.

-Ireland is host to great equestrian events throughout the year from the famous Dublin Horse Show to Tattersalls International Horse Trials.
+Ireland is host to world-renowned equestrian events throughout the year, from the famous Dublin Horse Show to Tattersalls International Horse Trials.
 So when you’re in Ireland to buy a horse or pony, use the equestrian event calendar on the Irish Horse Gateway to see what’s on and make the most of your trip.

 Come to Ireland and book some time with fully qualified expert coaches.
-Enjoy the opportunity to train, compete and upskill your schooling techniques.
+Enjoy the opportunity to train, compete and up-skill your schooling techniques.
 Private and customised coaching trips can be arranged.
 See a list of Horse Sport Ireland accredited coaches here.

 Be prepared for four seasons in one day!
-While it is true that there are no major temperature differences between the seasons and that rain is likely every second day, the Irish weather is manageable.
+While it is true that there are no major temperature differences between the seasons, and that rain is probable every second day, the Irish weather is manageable.
 The secret of coping with the Irish weather lies in taking the correct clothing.
 You should prepare for moderately mild weather at all times and be able to supplement basic dress with a warm sweater and/or rainproof top.
 For hiking, waterproof footwear is also recommended!